osagie8/tcp-chat/Documentation/capstoneDocs/capstoneBacklog.md

 - As a user of the chat app, I want to receive an error message if my connection to the server is lost so that I can troubleshoot the issue.
 - As a user of the chat app, I want to reconnect to the server automatically so that I can resume chatting without manual intervention.
 - As a user of the chat app, I want to know when the server is shutting down so that I can prepare for disconnection.
+- As a user of the chat app, I want to be able to see server logs

 **Security**
 - As a user of the chat app, I want all my messages to be encrypted so that I can ensure the security of my communications.